-To make my DIY craftsman style window trim project even easier, I used Finished Elegance by Woodgrain Millwork, see it here!
+To make my DIY craftsman style window trim project even easier, I used Finished Elegance by Woodgrain Millwork.
 It comes prefinished which means no painting guys!
 That’s a huge time saver!
 All I did was install my window trim, do a little caulking, and put away my tools.
 That was all.
 This isn’t a hard project and except for two steps where I needed an extra set of hands, I was able to do it all myself in two days.

 How to Install DIY Craftsman Style Window Trim